emarcey/cicerone/glossary/brewing.md

 	* See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)
 * **Drum Roaster:** device invented by Daniel Wheeler in 1817 to roast pale malts at an elevated temperature without charring them.
 Led to black malt/black patent malt
 * **Saccharification:** the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components
-* **Shive:** an instrument used to seal the large opening on the curved side of a cask.
-	* Designed to allow easy penetration of spile
-* **Skunked:** beer with off-aromas due to being lightstruck.
-See lightstruck.
 * **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
-* **Spile:** a wooden or plastic peg used to control carbonation level during cask secondary fermentation
-	* first, bamboo: porous -> vents excess CO2
-	* then, non-porous wood/plastic: maintains carbonation level
-	* inserted into shive on side of cask
 * **Top Cropping:** also known as skimming
 	* the process of harvesting yeast from the top of an open fermentation vessel during primary fermentation, to ensure a collection of healthy, "top-fermenting" yeast
 	* collected yeast is used in following fermentations, or sold to other breweries, distilleries, farms